Pepi Ng

 bi.
 I grew up not knowing how to express dissent

 I grew up in Singapore, where dissent is rarely seen.
-Protests are illegal unless organizers obtain government permission—and even then, demonstrations are confined to a single park, effectively undermining the disruptive power that protest is meant to have.
-All media is owned by government-linked companies.
-Legal restrictions also exist around discussing topics such as race and religion, and the government has the authority to remove any content deemed a “threat to social, racial, or religious harmony”.
-This has created a panoptican culture where residents censor themselves in fear of community disapproval and scrutiny from authoirities.
+Protests are illegal unless organizers obtain government permission.
+Even then, demonstrations are confined to a small park, undermining the disruptive power that protests is meant to have.
+All media is owned by government-linked companies and the government has the authority to remove any content deemed a “threat to social, racial, or religious harmony”.
+This has created a culture where residents censor themselves in fear of community disapproval and scrutiny from authoirities.

-I started to reflect on whether dissent in Singapore might find expression through more discreet or indirect means—forms of resistance that are subtle yet still meaningful and accessible to more people.
+I started to reflect on whether dissent in Singapore might find expression through more discreet or indirect means—forms of resistance that are subtle yet still meaningful and accessible.

 A small, peaceful protest for trans rights outside the Ministry of Education in Singapore, 2021.
 Three of these individuals were arrested for “taking part in a public assembly without a permit”.